Barcelona Honeymoon & Romantic Barcelona Itinerary

 La Caseta del Migdia

 You’re most likely familiar with Montjuic, situated close to Plaza España in the direction of the airport.
 Strolling through the park during the day and walking around the old Olympic stadium or botanical gardens makes for a great way to pass the afternoon, but what about when sunset is fast approaching?
 La Caseta del Migdia is one of Barcelona’s secret spots, offering remarkable views of the mountains and the sea.
+It’s arguably the best Barcelona viewpoint.
 Grab a drink or stay for dinner and soak in the views as you relax at the outdoor terrace, perched at the Mirador del Migdia en Montjuic.
 Spend your evening watching the sunset from one of Barcelona’s best-hidden lookout points.

+Wonder what to eat in Barcelona?
 There are a plethora of dining options in this city, but I won’t share with you a long list of plain jane restaurants.
 There are plenty of great places to eat breakfast in Barcelona but let’s focus on dinners.

 Romance is something that is experienced, and one of the best ways to experience romance is with food.
 With that said, allow me to share an unforgettable dining experience with you.
 After a walk around the top of Tibidabo, perhaps a ride on the ferris wheel or a visit to the church, head over to the Observatori Fabra for Sopar amb les estrellas (dinner with the stars).
 Here you can enjoy a romantic dinner under the stars.

 End your night here or continue back into the city center for some live music at the underground Jazz bar, Les Gens Qui J’aime.
 The decor and old feel are sure to evoke an array of nostalgic feelings; making this spot a perfect place to round off your night.